MeganJackson1/API-Design/guidelines/Documentation.md

 APIs can now be filtered in the parsing logic using tags.
 The tags we currently have for internal and external can be found, [here](https://github.com/NewDayCards/NewDay.Docs.DevPortal.Content/blob/main/tags.json).
 If there is not a product or user type which you would put your API within, please edit and add the relevant tag to this file with your PR.

-Include the following in the OpenAPI specification:
+Include the tags in your OpenAPI specification in the following format:

 ```JSON
 {